 Design is the Missing Layer of Intelligence

 At the end of the day, generative AI doesn’t live in isolation—it lives in products.
 And product design is where we shape how people experience its power.
+Models will improve, but experience must evolve in tandem.